 Clear aligners are custom-made according to a personalised treatment plan.
 Patients receive one for the upper jaw and one for the lower.
 They fit snugly over the teeth and apply pressure in certain places to move the teeth into better alignment.

-Dentists provide a new set of aligners to use every two weeks.
+Total treatment time will be around 12-24 months, depending on the tooth movement required.
+Dentists provide a new set of aligners to use approximately every two weeks.
 Provided your teeth respond to the treatment as planned, you only need to visit for a checkup every 6-10 weeks.
-Total treatment time will be around 12-18 months, depending on what needs to be done.

-Aligner braces can be used to close gaps between teeth, straighten crooked teeth, and treat overbites and underbites.
+Aligner braces can be used to close gaps between teeth, straighten crooked teeth, and treat overbites and underbites – see some real Invisalign results for an idea of what they can achieve.

-Perhaps the most obvious benefit of Invisalign Teen is the improved aesthetics compared with metal braces.
+Perhaps the most obvious benefit of Invisalign for teenagers is the improved aesthetics compared with metal braces.
 Although not completely invisible, clear aligners are very hard to notice – especially from a distance.

 Sadly, many children and adolescents experience teasing at school when they wear braces.
 The idea of straightening teeth in a less noticeable way, therefore, has obvious appeal for both children and their parents.

 Teenagers who have a special event coming up – such as a graduation ball – will welcome the chance to be able to remove their braces for the photos.
-This can also be beneficial for contact sport players who would otherwise worry about damaging their braces during the action.
+This can also be beneficial for contact sports players who would otherwise worry about damaging their braces (and their mouths) during the action.

 Another advantage of using removable aligners is the freedom to eat anything you like.
-With fixed braces there are restrictions on eating chewy, sticky, crunchy and hard foods because of the damage they can cause to the braces.
-But with Invisalign Teen, all you need to do is pop the aligners out and eat as normal.
+With fixed braces, there are restrictions on eating chewy, sticky, crunchy and hard foods because of the damage they can cause to the braces.
+But with the Invisalign system, all you need to do is pop the aligners out and eat as normal.

 Wearers must remember to clean their teeth and aligners after eating, before replacing them.
 And aligners need to be worn for 20-22 hours per day for treatment to be effective.

-Invisalign Teen removable aligners come with the following features to make them ideal for younger patients:
+Fortunately, Invisalign treatment for teenagers includes the following features to make it ideal for younger patients:

 - A special design to allow for new teeth which are still erupting.